What are Connecticut Criminal Records?

 A felony offense in the state of Connecticut is a crime that may be punishable with a minimum sentence of more than 1 year, and in some cases by death (until 2012 when Connecticut abolished the death sentence).
 Inmates may serve their convictions in a county jail or state prison.
 In line with Connecticut laws, felonies were categorized as being capital offenses, Class A, B, C, D felonies or unclassified.
 While different sentencing laws apply for crimes committed in Connecticut before July 1, 1981, the following crimes are considered felonies across the board:

 - Class A Felonies: Sexual assault of a minor, 1st-degree kidnapping, and home invasion

 - Class B Felonies: 1st-degree Manslaughter and theft of property worth $20,000 or more

 - Class C Felonies: Age misrepresentation and child enticement

 - Class D Felonies: Prostitution

 - Unclassified Felonies: Most unclassified felonies are judged according to the seriousness of the crime and its cost.

 What are Misdemeanors?

 Connecticut state misdemeanors are non-indictable offenses that are generally less severe than felonies.
 Like felonies, misdemeanor charges are classified by a number-based system which is primarily dependent on the severity of the crime.
-Connecticut, misdemeanors are categorized into Class A, B, C, D or unclassified crimes.
+In Connecticut, misdemeanors are categorized into Class A, B, C, D, or unclassified crimes.
 The punishment can vary from 30 days for Class D misdemeanors to one year for Class A misdemeanors.
 The following are examples of misdemeanor crimes: